vmware-tanzu/secrets-manager/docs/_pages/0260-changelog.md

 * Documentation updates.
 * Ability to create and update Kubernetes secrets without attaching the secret to a workload.
-This is useful for legacy use cases, or when you don’t have direct access to the app’s source code or deployment manifests.
+This is useful for legacy use cases, or when you don't have direct access to the app's source code or deployment manifests.

 ## [v0.22.1] - 2024-01-11

 ### Added

-* Added expiration and “invalid before” dates to secrets.
+* Added expiration and "invalid before" dates to secrets.
 * Implemented a basic CI automation that runs test whenever there is a change in the `main` branch.
 The automation runs unit and integration tests and send status updates upon failure.